tiagomanunes/mdfindings2reptor/README.md

 This script bridges that gap by taking your specially crafted (but not too much) notes and transforming them to the expected JSON format.

 ## Doesn't this depend on the report template?
 Yes!
 See [compatible report templates](docs/compatibility.md) for a breakdown of the current status.
-Long story short, it is "natively" compatible with Hack The Box CPTS, CBBH, CAPE and CWEE, but probably handles just about anything by using a special flag.
+Long story short, it is "natively" compatible with Hack The Box CPTS, CBBH and CAPE, but probably handles just about anything by using a special flag.

 ## Features
 - Can be passed a single file, multiple files, or a directory.
 Searches subdirectories if `--recurse` is used.
 Only `.md` files are processed.